Help Your Child Cope With Asthma

 - Teach your child how to avoid the triggers that can cause an asthma attack or episode.

 - Teach your child how to properly take their prescribed asthma medications.
+An asthma inhaler should be used with a spacer, which is a device that helps the medication reach the child's lungs.

 - Some types of medicine can be inhaled (to reduce the inflammation at the start of an attack) or taken in pill form.